Princess Philippine Charlotte of Prussia: Life

-Philippine Charlotte left to the Wolfenbüttel Library her own collection of 4,000 volumes.

 She is buried in Braunschweig Cathedral.

 Two paintings now in the Wittum Palace in Weimar depict Philippine Charlotte with her little dog next to a harpsichord – a style later adopted for a portrait of her daughter Anna Amalia, located in the same place.
 A fireplace screen embroidered by the Duchess is located in the concert room of the New Palace in Potsdam.